Concealed weapon license

-Applications, photos and fingerprints are available in our DeLand office, 123 W. Indiana Avenue.
+Applications, photos and fingerprints are available by appointment only in our DeLand office, 123, W. Indiana Avenue.

 Legislation passed in 2014 allows the Florida Department of Agriculture and Consumer Services (FDACS) to partner with Florida tax collectors to offer a streamlined and secure application process for concealed weapon licenses.

-Appointments are recommended but not required for a concealed weapon license.
+Appointments are required for a concealed weapon license.
 Schedule an appointment.

-Our concealed weapon licensing department opens at 8 a.m. and closes for lunch from noon to 1 p.m.
-The last customer is assisted at 4 p.m.
+Our concealed weapon licensing department is open from 8 a.m. to 4 p.m.
+Monday and Friday and from 8:30 a.m. to 4 p.m. on Wednesday.
+The office closes for lunch from noon to 1 p.m.

 - Upon arrival at the Volusia County Tax Collector office, the applicant will complete the concealed weapon license application at a computer station.
 The application will be reviewed before it is sent to the Florida Department of Agriculture and Consumer Services.
 The applicant also will be photographed and electronically fingerprinted.
 This process should take less than 30 minutes.
 Prescreening in our office decreases the likelihood of the application being delayed due to errors or omissions.